 Whether you’re renovating an old kitchen or building a brand new kitchen from scratch, deciding on your new worktops is an important part of the process.

 To help make that decision a little easier, this article will take a close look at two of the most popular materials for kitchen worktops — wood and stone.
-Both surfaces offer a beautiful, natural and unique finish to your kitchen, but over their lifetimes, they’ll give you a very different experience, particularly in regards to upkeep.
+Both surfaces offer a beautiful, natural and unique finish to your kitchen, but over their lifetimes, they’ll give you a very different experience, particularly in regard to upkeep.

 So, without further ado, let’s jump into some pros and cons.